5 Fun Networking Games to Play at Events & Conferences

 2 Truths and a Lie

 Ask each person to write down three things people won’t know about them professionally or their job, but the catch is that only one item is true.
-Other guests will have fun guessing which is which, perhaps in the form of yes or no questions and answers.
+Other guests will enjoy guessing which one is true, possibly by asking yes-or-no questions.
 This format could be especially enjoyable if people work in the same field so people generally will know the basic duties.

 Color Coded Nametags